(Translate this site)

 He really had no choice but to take my word and actions at face value.
 He sighed.

-"OK, when you call Sonny tell him that I personally said the area's clear-- and that his momma's always going to be my bitch-- you got that?"
+"Okay, when you call Sonny, tell him that I personally said the area's clear-- and that his momma's always going to be my bitch-- you got that?"

 Well, Gannon had surely known the life of an assassin was high-risk when he took it on.